r3c/nbrowse/README.md

 --------

-NBrowse is a command-line utility to browse and execute search queries in .NET compiled assemblies.
-It exposes loaded assemblies through a standard set of traversable project/assembly/class/interface/method entities, and allows you to run C# statements to query anything you want to retreive from them.
+NBrowse is a command-line utility to browse and execute search queries in .NET compiled assemblies (both .NET Framework and .NET Standard).
+It exposes loaded assemblies through a standard set of traversable entities (e.g. "assembly", "project", "type", "method" and so on) and allows you to run C# statements to query anything you want to retreive from them.

+You can think of it as a stripped down [NDepend](https://www.ndepend.com/) equivalent with no graphical interface.

-As an example this command line will print every type that implements interface `IPrinter` from `NBrowse.dll` assembly itself:
+This example will search in assembly `NBrowse.dll` for every type that implements interface `IPrinter` and print them to standard output:

+    $ dotnet NBrowse.CLI.dll -c '
+        /* Take all loaded assemblies */
-    dotnet NBrowse.CLI.dll 'p => p.Assemblies
+        p => p.Assemblies
-        .SelectMany(a => a.Types)
+        /* Select declared types from each of them */ .SelectMany(a => a.Types)
-        .Where(t => t.Interfaces.Any(i => i.Name == "IPrinter"))' NBrowse.dll
+        /* Filter on types having an interface named "IPrinter" */ .Where(t => t.Interfaces.Any(i => i.Name == "IPrinter"))' NBrowse.dll

 Usage